Preparation for your Plant Medicine Ceremony

 Medical Information

-(Prescription drugs that have possible contraindications with our tea)
+(Prescription drug categories that have possible contraindications with our tea) - See Drug Interaction Chart

-These drugs and meds can be dangerous with MAOIs:
+These drugs and medications can be dangerous with MAOIs:

 – other MAOIs